Learning Space Partitions for Path Planning: Detailed Analyses and Ablations

 \subsection{Parameter Space Methods}

-It is of course possible to optimize the parameters of a policy which outputs an action given the current state, as in the original LaMCTS formulation.
-Nevertheless, we tune and run a parameter-space version of our method in the MiniWorld tasks, which is essentially the original LaMCTS adapted to path planning, only with TuRBO replaced with CMA-ES as in \ours{} due to speed considerations.
+It is of course possible to optimize the parameters of a policy which outputs an action given the current state, as in the original LaMCTS formulation, or in PPO.
+Nevertheless, we tune and run a parameter-space version of LaMCTS in the MiniWorld tasks, which is essentially the original LaMCTS adapted to path planning, only with TuRBO replaced with CMA-ES as in \ours{} due to speed considerations.
 Specifically, following LaMCTS, we learn the parameters of a linear policy for outputting actions given states.

 Working in the parameter space can be clearly advantageous when states are relatively simple and low-dimensional, as in the Mujoco environments evaluated in LaMCTS and POPLIN~\cite{wang2019exploring}, or when the policy barely needs to depend on the state at all, as in our SelectObj task (Table \ref{tab:miniworld_parameter}).
 We designed the SelectObj task as a challenge for path planning algorithms operating in the action space, which struggle to escape the local optimum, but in truth this environment can be trivially solved by simply moving in the same correct direction at every step (toward the far goal).